quemeraisc/vim-tips/moves.md

 * `yip` yanks a whole paragraph, could be a function

+# spliting and buffering
+In order to set up a convenient environment, let's use split, for example:

+# Focusing
 ### Change the focus with z :
 * `z.` makes it centre,
 * `zt` is for top, zb for bottom